huongtvu-biophys/huongtvu-biophys/_posts/2015-02-09-BPS-student-award.md

 title: "Huong receives a Student Research Achievement Award for her poster at the 59th Annual Meeting of the Biophysical Society."
 date: 2011-06-01
 ---
 Huong attends the Biophysical Society Meeting for the first time in Baltimore and enjoys every single moment of the meeting.
-She is so thankful for helps from her friends, colleagues and professors to make it happen.
+She is so thankful for the helps she received from her friends, colleagues and professors to make it happen.
 One of the trips that she will keep talking about for a very very long time.
-Even the sunset view out from the convention center on that day is unforgetable.
+Even the sunset view out from the convention center on that day is incredibly beautiful.